rohanmyer/chessRL/README.md

 #### Create data and weights folders

-From the root of this project, `mkdir data` and `mkdir weights`.
+Create a `data` folder from the root of this project.
+Create two folders, one for `logs` and one for `weights` inside `rl_chess`.

 ### 1. Download Stockfish

-Download the appropriate Stockfish binaries:
+Download the appropriate Stockfish binaries inside the `data` folder:

-`cd data`

 #### Linux:
 `wget https://github.com/official-stockfish/Stockfish/releases/latest/download/stockfish-ubuntu-x86-64-avx2.tar`